CIS565-Fall-2013/Project2-Pathtracer/README.md

 The extra features that were implemented are :

 * Translational motion blur
+  Here the object position was varied according to linear interpolated values of its start and end position during each iteration

 * Snell-based Refraction, i.e. glass
+  Here the basic Snells refraction was implemented using the Glm::refract function and a probability was assigned to get both reflections and refractions on the material

-* OBJ Mesh loading and rendering with Bounding boxes
+* OBJ Mesh loading and rendering with Bounding boxes The Obj loading was implemented earlier for ray tracer , but in this assignmnet the maximum and minimum co-ordinates of the mesh were calculated and sent to the GPU and hence a max min box intersection test was done

 * Interactive camera
+  A interactive mouse has been implemented by imagining a camera attched to the sphere and hence the new positions are calculated based on that.
+To do this feature CIS 563 cloth simulation assignmnet was referred, and it partially acted as a guide for path tracer interaction feature.

 * Depth of field
+  DOF was implemneted by selecting a depth plane away from the camera and jittering the camera position during each iteration.

 -------------------------------------------------------------------------------
 ScreenShots :